 EASY TO USE

-The intuitive and flexible graphical user interface supports the management of patient data, the execution of the appropriate lung function tests and the generation of final reports.
+The intuitive and flexible graphical user interface supports the management of patient data, the execution of the appropriate lung function tests with the ANALYZER CLD 88 sp or EXHALYZER® D instruments and the generation of final reports.
 Several functions facilitate an efficient workflow, such as the included search function, which enables quick finding of patient data in the database, or the step-by-step guidance from patient selection to testing and finally to reporting.
 This avoids user errors and frees time for patients.
 Comments may be added to each test and displayed in the final test report.

 SPIROWARE supports the data evaluation process.
 Various parameters are calculated from the measured data and results are statistically analyzed.
 The integrated trend chart provides information about the patients test history and can give guidance for future treatments.
 For custom analysis at universities or clinical research institutes, raw data can be easily exported.